 After you clean up and unwind back in your room, head down to one of multiple Hyatt Regency restaurants.

 I suggest you start the weekend off right at Four Flamingos, A Richard Blais Florida Kitchen, because this spot is only open nightly from 5 – 10 p.m.
 This tropical-themed restaurant provides guests a culinary oasis filled with surf and turf.

 The menu includes plenty of nostalgic Florida staples like croquettas, ceviche, whole lobster.
 After this sure to be food coma, get a good nights rest.
 You’ll have lots of staycationing to do in the morning!

 Start the morning off with breakfast at LakeHouse.

 This restaurant is open from 7a.m. to 10p.m. daily but serves breakfast until 11:30a.m.
 Start big with the Grand Cypress Breakfast Buffet, which includes over 30 different breakfast choices varying daily.
 Enjoy everything from fresh fruits, charcuterie, hot breakfast choices, omelets to order, and more.
 If you’re still feeling stuffed from the night before, try the Chicken and Waffles or the Grilled Banana Bread French Toast off the specialty breakfast menu.
-Pair these with cappuccino, or the watermelon Anti Stress Juice.
+Pair these with cappuccino, or a tasteful morning cocktail.

-After the breakfast, the Hyatt Regency is your oyster.
+After breakfast, the Hyatt Regency is your oyster.

 Even with its close proximity to the theme parks, the resort has a world of activities and amenities to keep you occupied and relaxed onsite.
 For the sports enthusiast, begin the day with a game of golf and perfect your swing with the guidance of a gold instructor.
 The Hyatt features four different Jack Nicklaus Signature Design courses to keep you busy all afternoon.